 MILWAUKEE (AP) — There’s no trial to prepare, no jury to persuade, no judge to hand down a sentence.

-Wade Michael Page is dead, having shot himself in the head after killing six people at a Sikh temple outside Milwaukee.
-Although detectives have interviewed more than 100 people, combed through Page’s email and recovered hundreds of pieces of evidence from his residences and the temple, their findings might never be presented in court.
+Wade Michael Page is dead, killed by police after fatally shooting six people at a Sikh temple outside Milwaukee.
+Although detectives are pursuing leads in several states, their findings might never be presented in court.

 “We just want to get to the bottom of what motivated him to do it,” said Amardeep Singh, an executive with the New York-based Sikh Coalition.
 “It’s important to acknowledge why they lost their lives.”

-Page, a 40-year-old Army veteran, opened fire with a 9 mm pistol at the Sikh Temple of Wisconsin shortly before Sunday services.
-The dead included temple President Satwant Singh Kaleka, who was shot as he tried to fend off Page with a butter knife.
+The 40-year-old Army veteran strode into the Sikh Temple of Wisconsin shortly before Sunday services and opened fire with a 9 mm pistol.
+The dead included temple President Satwant Singh Kaleka, who was shot as he tried to fend off the shooter with a butter knife.

-A native of Littleton, Colo., Page had a record of minor alcohol-related crimes in Texas, Colorado and North Carolina.
+A native of Littleton, Colo., he had a record of minor alcohol-related crimes in Texas, Colorado and North Carolina.
 He was demoted during a stint in the Army for getting drunk on duty and going AWOL before he was discharged in 1998.
-Page eventually moved to Wisconsin, living in South Milwaukee with a girlfriend and working the third shift at a brazing factory in Cudahy, another Milwaukee suburb.
+Page eventually moved to Wisconsin, living in South Milwaukee with a girlfriend and working third-shift at a brazing factory in Cudahy, another Milwaukee suburb.